Hoshu Sheedi

 Hosh Muhammad was respected by the British commanding officer, Sir Charles James Napier, who buried him with full military honours.

 Early life

-Hosh Muhammad was born in 1801.
-Before joining the army, he worked at the residence of Talpur rulers.
+Hosh Muhammad was born in 1801 to the Siddi tribe in Hyderabad, Sindh, which was then more or less under the control of the Durrani Empire.
+Before joining the army, he worked at the residence of the local Talpur rulers of Sindh.

 Mausoleum

 The historical mausoleum of Hosho Sheedi Qambrani is in Dubee, a small village approximately 10 kilometers from Hyderabad.
 It was built to pay tribute to the war martyrs and was declared a heritage site.
 The building currently needs maintenance and restoration.
 It is a historical place of Sindh which is neglected by the government and community.